Map-A-Droid/MAD-docs/installation/manual.rst

 .. code-block:: bash

-  sudo apt update
-  sudo apt install mariadb-server sudo mysql_secure_installation
+  sudo apt install mariadb-server mariadb-client sudo mysql_secure_installation

 Log in to your Database and create a dedicated user for MAD.
 To create a new database and grant permissions for your